-- The /QU and /NOQU switches did not work properly.
+- The Query (/QU) and No Query (/NOQU) switches did not work properly.
 No query was performed by RMSBCK in the event that a Read Check (/RC) or Read After (/RA) switch was detected.
-If either /QU or the default was intended and the error occurred, then a query should have been issued to determine if the processing should continue.
-When /NOQU was specified, RMSBCK did not terminate processing of the file.
-Now both /QU and /NOQU work as they should. - The switches /RC and /RA reported an incorrect block number for detected errors. - The switches /RC and /RA reported an incorrect total for the number of errors for each - The /RW switch did not cause RMSBCK to rewind the tape.
+If either the /QU switch or the default was intended and the error occurred, then a query should have been issued to determine if the processing should continue.
+When the /NOQU switch was specified, RMSBCK did not terminate processing of the file.
+Now both the /QU and /NOQU switches work as they should. - The /RC and /RA switches reported an incorrect block number for detected errors. - The /RC and /RA switches reported an incorrect total for the number of errors for each file. - The Rewind (/RW) switch did not cause RMSBCK to rewind the tape.
 Thus, unless you reinitialized the tape, RMSBCK would write the new files to the end of the tape without overwriting the old files.
 This could cause confusion when the tape was used to restore files since it is possible to have multiple files with the same name on a backup tape.
 This problem has been corrected.

-3.2 New and Modified Software for Update B
+3.3 New and Modified Software for Update B